upzelo/upzelojs/README.md

 ## 3. Secure

 To enable automated processing with your subscription platform you’ll need to implement additional steps to secure your integration with a ‘signed payload’ from your server.
+For this, follow Step 2 below.

 **Example HTML**: [secure.html](examples/secure.html)